markturansky/kubernetes/docs/design/persistentdisks.md

 ### `CloudStorageAttachingController`

-As pods are scheduled onto hosts, the VolumeAttachingController performs the task of attaching a block device (GCE PD or AWS EBS volume) to a host.
+As pods are scheduled onto hosts, the CloudStorageAttachingController performs the task of attaching a block device (GCE PD or AWS EBS volume) to a host.
 Kubelet mounts the volume for the pod, and the volume will already be attached by the time Kubelet performs this task.

+Note:  Find where reconciliation happens if host crashes and PersistentStorage.Status is not updated.
+The status needs to be available for reattachement elsewhere.
+Note:  Find where reconciliation happens if pod crashes and PersistentStorage.Status is not updated.
+The status needs to be available for reattachement elsewhere.
+What happens to a mounted filesystem if the host stops responding on the network interface?
+Forgiveness?
+What happens to a mounted filesystem if detach is called but the mount remains?

 ## Security